Oikos (2017) Mixed-Media Installation - glass brick, plants, paint on ceramic lamp, paint on ink-jet print, glass sheets

 The installation accompanied a month of art and cultural programming at the Queen's Museum as part of the “Set On Freedom” series, curated by Lee Bullitt, Tiffany Joy Butler, Jes Fan, Ayasha Guerin, and Sue Jeong Ka.
 One year following the inaugural SoF retreat, the works presented in this exhibition and accompanying program series, Set on Freedom, were created during the artists’ work to foster an inclusionary and mutually-supportive artistic community.
 Acting as self-disciplined cultural organizers during this process, the exhibiting artists explored their own representations of race, gender, sexuality, and love, de-centering whiteness and imagining radical systems of progress to uplift themselves as queer artists of color.

 A Sudden Change in Course (2012) Mixed-media installation - fabric, wire, painted gold leaves, inkjet prints, vegetables, seaweed, rice, paper plates.

-With fabric and wire, I hung the alluvial history of the Mississippi river from ceiling to floor.
-Working from a 1930’s Army Corps of Engineer’s survey map, each color represents a different century of the river’s natural meander, while the gold leaves reference the value of its flowing sediments.
-This history was hung before a gridded image of flooding in New Orleans after Hurricane Katrina, a photograph taken from an Army Corps of Engineer’s helicopter.
-On the other side of the wall, for “Maki,” I performed the rolling of vegetable maki rolls for each viewer who approached me.
-In the time it took me to roll, I explained the history of Mississippi flood control, and its disastrous effects on the populations who live on (and in) the river.
-When viewers were finished with their food-for-thought, they hung their plates around a framed image of the endangered Mississippi salmon.
+The alluvial history of the Mississippi river hangs from ceiling to floor.
+Drawn from a 1930’s Army Corps of Engineer’s survey map, each color represents a different century of the river’s natural meander, while the gold leaves reference the value of its flowing sediments.
+This history is hung before a gridded image of a flooded New Orleans after Hurricane Katrina, a photograph taken from an Army Corps of Engineer helicopter.
+On the other side of the wall, a lecture-performance: the rolling of vegetable maki rolls for each attendant.
+In the time it took to roll, they were explained the history of Mississippi flood control and its disastrous effects on the populations who live on (and in) the river.
+When attendees were finished with their food-for-thought, they were invited to hang their plates around a framed image of the endangered Mississippi salmon.